 I’ve written about our summer routine before, and while that post still is relevant and very much how I think about planning summer for my two tween boys, some things have changed.

-My boys are getting older, they’ll turn 12 and 14 (a high schooler!!) this summer, their interests are changing and so is my parenting.
+My boys are getting older, they’ll turn 13 (an 8th grader!) and 15 (a sophmore!!) this summer, their interests are changing and so is my parenting.
 I’ve learned a lot this year(with lots more to learn) about how best to parent their ADHD to bring more peace and connection to our days.

 So here is how I am planning a summer for two tweens with ADHD.